 Input

-The input tag is used to create input fields in Silverfin templating language.
+With inputs tags you can create input fields in the Silverfin templating language.

-We use an input tag to allow users to enter information in an input field and to store this information in a custom drop.
+Input tags allow users to enter information in an input field and stores this information in a custom drop.
 Drops can be seen as a "database" and are used to access data from Silverfin.

 To reference an item in a custom drop, you always need "a namespace" and "a key".
 A custom drop with namespace 'the_namespace', and key 'the_key', would look like this: {% input custom.the_namespace.the_key %}.